m-mahgoub/swarm/README.md

 ## Installation

-End users can install Swarm using `pip`.
+Swarm is installed using `pip`.
 You can do this directly from GitHub, or by downloading the repository.

 **Option 1: Install directly from GitHub**